npryce/hamkrest/README.md

           assertThat(password, isLongEnough)

-   If you like sugar, you can use
+   If you like sugar (or don't like punctuation), you can use

           password shouldMatch isLongEnough
           password shouldMatch ::myPasswordFunction